-Trump Just Backed Out of the Iran Nuclear Deal.
+Trump May Back Out of the Iran Nuclear Deal.
 That Could Backfire Massively

-President Donald Trump is expected to decertify the 2015 international agreement that limits Iran’s nuclear program this week.
-The move will inject uncertainty into the already chaotic geopolitics in the Middle East, raising the risk of conflict between Iran and its adversaries across the region.
+President Donald Trump is expected to announce his decision to decertify the 2015 international agreement that limits Iran’s nuclear program on Friday, injecting uncertainty into the already chaotic geopolitics in the Middle East and raising the risk of conflict between Iran and its adversaries across the region.

+The President faces an October 15 deadline to certify whether Iran is complying with the nuclear agreement, which was negotiated in 2015 under former President Barack Obama.
+Trump twice confirmed Iran’s cooperation with the deal earlier in his presidency, but he now appears determined to withdraw his endorsement.

+Decertification would throw the issue to Congress, which can decide whether to re-impose sanctions on Iran that the deal eliminated.
+The resumption of certain sanctions could lead to the unraveling of the agreement itself, along with renewed Iranian nuclear activity and increased instability in the Middle East.

 From the battlefields of Iraq and Syria to the Persian Gulf and Yemen, Trump’s campaign to isolate Tehran could upend a delicate balance between Iran, the United States, and allies of the two countries.
 If the President’s declaration leads to the collapse of the deal, it would strain the international coalition fighting ISIS.
 In Israel, it would renew calls for preemptive military strikes on Iran.
 Even among U.S. allies who initially opposed the deal, such as Saudi Arabia and the United Arab Emirates, Trump’s anticipated announcement represents a puzzling interruption of the status quo.